 Temptation will be with us throughout life, but sometimes, it feels like we are drowning in it.
 God will seldom empower overnight change, but He is able to strengthen and change you over time and empower you to overcome temptation.
 Of course, the real issue is sin and our sinful nature.
-This is a longer post to read but important.
+This is a longer post to read but is important to understand.

 God promised in 1 Corinthians 10:13 that He would provide a way to escape temptation, but there is seldom a quick fix, rather, a daily walk of trust where we grow in strength each day.